Catholic theology of sexuality: Dissent

-A study published in 1977, titled Human Sexuality: New Directions in American Catholic Thought, after being commissioned in 1972 by the Catholic Theological Society of America (CTSA), which however did not approve the study, showed that dissent from the Holy See's teachings on sexuality was common among United States theologians.
-Reaction to the study showed that the dissent was not unanimous and brought about controversies inside the CTSA itself.
+A 1977 study entitled Human Sexuality: New Directions in American Catholic Thought showed that dissent from the Holy See's teachings on sexuality was common among United States theologians.
+Reaction to the study showed that the dissent was not unanimous.
 In 1979, the Sacred Congregation for the Doctrine of the Faith publicised an advisory that deplored the books's "erroneous conclusions", identified "numerous misreadings of the teaching of the Second Vatican Council" in it, and said that the book diminished "the morality of sexual love to a matter of 'personal sentiments, feelings, [and] customs ... .'"
-George Weigel restates that "these theological errors led to practical guidelines that 'either dissociate themselves from or directly contradict Catholic teaching' as taught by the Church's highest teaching authority."
+George Weigel asserted that "these theological errors led to practical guidelines that 'either dissociate themselves from or directly contradict Catholic teaching' as taught by the Church's highest teaching authority."

 A 2014 Guttmacher survey of US abortion patients found that Catholics are as likely as the general population to terminate a pregnancy.
-A 2019 Pew Research Study found that all Christians denominations at around 70% except White Evangelicals at 35% were against overturning Roe Vs Wade, which in the US legalized abortion, as the general public.
-A total of 98% of Catholic women who are sexually active have used a form of contraception other than Natural Family Planning in the US.
-74% of Catholics who regularly attend Mass believe that premarital sex with a committed partner is morally acceptable sometimes.
+As of 2022, ninety-eight percent of sexually active American Catholic women have used a form of contraception other than natural family planning.
+Seventy-four percent of Catholics who regularly attend Mass believe that premarital sex with a committed partner is morally acceptable in some circumstances.

-The Winnipeg Statement is the Canadian Conference of Catholic Bishops' statement on the papal encyclical Humanae vitae from a plenary assembly held at Saint Boniface in Winnipeg, Manitoba.
-Published on September 27, 1968, it is the Canadian bishops' document about rejecting Pope Paul VI's July 1968 encyclical on human life and the regulation of birth.
+The Winnipeg Statement is the Canadian Conference of Catholic Bishops' 1968 statement on the papal encyclical Humanae vitae from a plenary assembly held at Saint Boniface in Winnipeg, Manitoba.
+In it, the Canadian bishops rejected Pope Paul VI's July 1968 encyclical on human life and the regulation of birth.

 In 2023, Cardinal Robert McElroy stated that "the moral tradition in the church that all sexual sins are grave matter" was a 17th century innovation.